library("nfidd")

 Real-time estimation: truncation

 The data set we have looked at so far in this session is a “final” data set representing an outbreak that has come and gone.
-However, information on delay distribution is often important during ongoing outbreaks as they can inform nowcasts and forecasts and help with broader interpretation of data.
+However, information on delay distributions is often important during ongoing outbreaks as they can inform nowcasts and forecasts and help with broader interpretation of data.

-Estimating delays in real time comes with particular challenges, as the timing of the cut-off might introduce a bias.
-If, for example, infections are exponentially increasing then there will be disproportionately more people with recent symptom onset.
-Without adjustment, this would artificially decrease the estimate of the mean delay compared to its true value for all infections.
+This bias also changes over the course of an outbreak.
+If, for example, infections are exponentially increasing, then there will be disproportionately more people with recent symptom onset.
+Without adjustment, this would artificially decrease the estimate of the mean delay compared to its true value for all infections that have in fact already occurred.
 This happens because most infections are recent (due to the exponential increase), but later symptom onsets amongst these have not had a chance to happen yet.
+So among a cohort of people with symptom onset at the same time, those with shorter delays to onset would be over-represented.

 Once again, we can simulate this effect, for example by imagining we would like to make an estimate on day 70 of our outbreak.
 Let us work with the original, un-censored data for the time from onset to hospitalisation so as to look at the issue of truncation in isolation: